ed-tech-jim/joy-of-code/posts/learn-svelte/learn-svelte.md

 }
 ```

-Thankfully, Svelte has a [createSubscriber](https://svelte.dev/docs/svelte/svelte-reactivity#createSubscriber) function you can use to create a subscriber to subscribe to!
-The `createSubscriber` function provides a callback which gives you an `update` function.
+Thankfully, Svelte has a [createSubscriber](https://svelte.dev/docs/svelte/svelte-reactivity#createSubscriber) function you can use to create a subscriber to subscribe to.

+The `createSubscriber` function provides a callback, which gives you an `update` function.
 When `update` is invoked, it reruns the subscriber.
 In our example, the subscriber is the `time` method:

 ```svelte:App.svelte {10,14-17,28-31,33-35}
 <script lang="ts">